Chisinau, Moldova Guide

 Day Trips

-Approximately 30 minutes by car/bus The Manuc Bei Mansion is a stunning 19th-century architectural complex that once belonged to the wealthy Armenian merchant Manuc Bei.
-The complex includes a palace, watchtower, hunting lodge, and several other buildings, all set within a beautiful park.
-The mansion offers a glimpse into the life of the Moldovan aristocracy and the architectural styles of the era.
+Approximately 1 hour by car or bus from Chisinau Visit the Manuc Bei Mansion, a 19th-century architectural complex that once belonged to the wealthy Armenian diplomat Manuc Bei.
+Explore the palace, hunting lodge, watchtower, and other buildings within the estate.
+The mansion offers a glimpse into the life of Moldovan aristocracy and the architectural styles of the era.

 Travel Time